Gregg Bordowitz: Biography

 From there, Bordowitz continued to address AIDS in his artwork, video work, and writing.
 He taught video art at the Academy of Fine Arts Vienna, Brown University, and School of the Art Institute of Chicago from 1995 to 2010, before being hired as a permanent professor at the School of the Art Institute of Chicago.
-We went on to found and direct the School of the Art Institute of Chicago's Low Residency MFA program.
+He went on to found and direct the School of the Art Institute of Chicago's Low Residency MFA program.
 His works have been shown at the Solomon R. Guggenheim Museum, the Whitney Museum of American Art, and the Museum of Modern Art, as well as numerous film festivals.

 Bordowitz lives in Brooklyn with his long-term partner, the artist Kristine Woods.